 - 1. Extend trash contract to a new 10-year term contract, with a 5-year extension that SHALL be offered, provided that Athens is in material compliance with all requirements (see exact language below); - 2.
 Extend the Street Sweeping & Maintenance contract to same term as trash contract in #1; - 3.
-Implement a 53.25 percent extraordinary rate adjustment, spread over 3 years; - 4.
-Provide \$40,000.00 to City for permanent lights at Pier Plaza & holiday décor; - 5.
-Implement a SB1383 program for all green barrels & provide other SB1383 compliance (waste characterizations, route audits, reporting assistance, site visits, etc.); - 6.
-Modify the diversion requirement from 50 percent hauler diversion to AB939 CalRecycle compliance; - 7.
-Modify the annual rate adjustment formula to "Trash CPI +1 percent"; - 8.
-Provide \$20K annually to City by way of annual payments or additional trash/sweeper services; and - 9.
-Provide \$10K one time for new fabricated lids for the City public receptacles.
+Implement a 53.25 percent extraordinary rate adjustment, spread over three years; - 4.
+Provide \$40,000 to City for permanent decorative lighting downtown; - 5.
+Implement a SB1383 program for all green barrels & provide other SB1383 compliance (waste characterizations, route audits, reporting assistance, site visits, etc.);

+- 6. Modify the diversion requirement from 50 percent hauler diversion to AB939 CalRecycle compliance; - 7.
+Modify the annual rate adjustment formula to "Trash CPI +1 percent;" - 8.
+Provide \$20,000 annually to City by way of annual payments or additional trash/sweeper services; and - 9.
+Provide \$10,000 one-time for new fabricated lids for the City public receptacles.